 If you photograph for a long time, you get to understand such things as body language.
 I often do not look at the people I photograph, especially afterwards.
 Also when I want a photo, I become somewhat fearless, and this helps a lot.
 There will always be someone who objects to being photographed, and when this happens you move on.

-The Italian magazine Amica were the first people to commission fashion work in roughly 1999.
-I was doing 4 or 5 fashion shoots a year at one point.
-I explore the whole idea of making fashion look more believable and like the idea of doing street casting, indeed trying to make fashion not look like fashion.
+The Italian magazine Amica were the first people to commission fashion work in roughly 1999, I now do about 4/5 fashion shoots a year.
+I am currently exploring the whole idea of making fashion look more believable and like the idea of doing street casting, indeed trying to make fashion not look like fashion.

 It is no secret when I joined, there was opposition from the more conservative wing within Magnum.
 However I eventually got the 66.6% required to be a member.
 In politics, this is regarded as a landslide!